 ● Step 6: Reinstall the Drive Cover

-Put the drive cover back at its position and readjust the height adjustment lever.
+Put the drive cover back in its position and readjust the height adjustment lever.
 With this done, screw all the top mounting screws and make sure they are tight.

 ● Step 7: Route the New Drive Cable

 The new drive cable needs to be routed around the engine.
 For this, connect the zone control cable to the drive cable clip.
 Connect the bail control bar to the zone control cable.
-Then connect the new drive cable to the drive cable lever.
+Then, click the new drive cable to the drive cable lever.

 Snap the drive cable clip and connect the new drive cable to the handle by installing the new cable ties.

-Once you are done with the cable replacement procedure, you can reconnect the spark plug, and your mower is ready to go.
+Once you finish the cable replacement procedure, you can reconnect the spark plug, and your mower is ready.

 Keep in Mind:

-• Consult the manual: The procedure explained above is generally applicable to any self-propelled lawnmower, but for the most accurate info on the location of various parts involved, consult the manual.
-Also, make sure that drive cable replacement doesn’t clash with your machine’s warranty.
+- Consult the manual: The procedure explained above generally applies to any self-propelled lawnmower, but for the most accurate info on the location of various parts involved, consult the manual.
+Also, ensure the drive cable replacement doesn’t clash with your machine’s warranty.

-• Safety first: If you work on sharp parts of the mower, use of safety equipment such as work gloves, safety goggles, and long boots.
+- Safety first: If you work on sharp parts of the mower, use safety equipment such as work gloves, safety goggles, and long boots.

 Related Questions:

-● Where to buy a self-propelled lawnmower drive cable?
+● Where can you buy a self-propelled lawn mower drive cable?

 ● What does the bail of a self-propelled mower do?

-The bail or the handle of a self-propelled mower, when pressed, engages the drive system and starts the blades.
-Once the bail is pressed, the mower will take off and start cutting; the user will not have to push.
+When pressed, the bail or the handle of a self-propelled mower engages the drive system and starts the blades.
+Once the bail is demanded, the mower will take off and start cutting; the user will not have to push.
 All the user needs to do is to provide direction.

-Fixing the cable problem on your self-propelled lawnmower isn’t a troublesome assignment, especially if you know your way around.
-Replacing an old, loose, and broken drive cable will considerably increase your mower’s speed and efficiency.
+Fixing the cable problem on your self-propelled lawnmower isn’t troublesome, especially if you have the know-how.
+Replacing an old, loose, and broken drive cable is the most common problem, and it will considerably increase your mower’s speed and efficiency.
 Remember that the replacement drive cable should match the one being replaced.
-Besides the step-by-step guidelines provides in this blog post, we would recommend you to consult your mower’s manufacturer manual too.

 Are there any risks involved when replacing the cable?